-Pamela Mahoney, a BlueChair Group, Inc. co-founder, applies extensive experience in business strategy, communications, market development and media relations to her work with venture investors and startups in technology, genomics and transportation.
+Pamela Mahoney, a BlueChair Group, Inc. co-founder, applies extensive experience in business strategy, communications, investor relations, market development and media relations to her work with venture investors and startups in the technology, genomics and transportation industries.

-She served previously for 12 years as a vice president and partner at Mohr Davidow Ventures working closely with MDV’s early stage companies in the technology, genomics, digital health and cleantech sectors.
+She served previously for 12 years as a vice president and partner at Mohr Davidow Ventures.
+There she worked closely with MDV’s early stage companies pioneering new technology and applications in hardware, software, life sciences, digital health and cleantech.

-Pamela has helped management teams at Adamas, Genomatica, Gordon Murray Design, Massive Health, Medio, Mobalytics, nLight, Pacific Biosciences, Panasas, Proofpoint, RainDance Technologies and Sensity Systems to develop effective market positioning and communication plans.
-She is currently working with Peloton Technology, a connected and automated vehicle technology company, and Nabsys, which develops semiconductor-based tools for genomic analysis.
+Pamela has helped management teams at Adamas, Crescendo Bioscience, Genomatica, Gordon Murray Design, Massive Health, Medio, Mobalytics, Nabsys, nLight, Pacific Biosciences, Parallele, Panasas, Peloton Technology, Proofpoint, RainDance Technologies, Sabrix and Sensity Systems develop effective market positioning and communication plans.

 Pamela was communications lead and played a pivotal role in the roll-out of the history-making Stanford Racing Team.
-The team went on to develop the fully autonomous vehicle known as Stanley, which won the DARPA Grand Challenge that year.
-Later she worked with the Stanford team on its second autonomous vehicle, Junior, in the 2007 DARPA Urban Challenge, both of which paved the way for today’s connected car advances and autonomous vehicle technology.
+The team went on to develop the fully autonomous vehicle known as Stanley, which was the first to win the DARPA Grand Challenge.
+Later she worked with the Stanford team on its second autonomous vehicle, Junior, in the DARPA Urban Challenge.
+Both paved the way for today’s connected car advances and autonomous vehicle technology.

 She is accustomed to working on multidisciplinary teams and has worked closely with scientists pioneering genomics advances as well as engineers behind the ‘Internet of Things’ and, earlier still, the Java computing language, personal digital devices and online identity management solutions — all of which enabled today’s dynamic, mobile, always-connected world.